 That covers four out of the five tastes—salty, sweet, sour, and umami.
 Bitter is the only one missing, in case you’re wondering.
 And that’s why I like to serve this ground beef bulgogi with roasted Brussels sprouts, broccoli, or a bitter vegetable.

 Speaking of sides, let’s talk more about banchan.
-As a final note before we get to sides, I’ll mention that if you don’t have all the sauce ingredients, you can use a pre-made option like the Kevin’s Korean BBQ sauce in my Korean BBQ rotisserie chicken recipe.
+As a final note before we get to sides, I’ll mention that if you don’t have all the sauce ingredients, you could use a pre-made option like the Kevin’s Korean BBQ sauce in my Korean BBQ rotisserie chicken recipe.

 Side Dishes for Bulgogi